SiddharthChillale/devblog/docs/LinkedIn tips.md

 # Summary :

-- Tl;Dr
+??? note "Tl;Dr"
-    - Market yourself with your elevator pitch
+    * Market yourself with your elevator pitch
-    - Optimise LinkedIn profile components (summary and accomplishments)
+    * Optimise LinkedIn profile components (summary and accomplishments)
-    - Describe effectively your work experience and projects
+    * Describe effectively your work experience and projects
-    - Create connections
+    * Create connections
-    - participate in the content
+    * participate in the content
-- Your Aim — Raise visibilty
+    * Your Aim — Raise visibilty

 ## Important Points